-- Do not remove the front cover unless the power to the boiler is turned off or disconnected.
-Failure to do so may result in electric shock. - Configure only the DIP switches that require adjustment according to the instructions in this manual.
-Do not adjust any other DIP switches.
+Do not remove the front cover unless the power to the boiler is turned off or disconnected.
+Failure to do so may result in electric shock.

 The boiler has 2 sets of DIP switches on the main circuit board (PCB) and 2 sets of DIP switches on the front panel.
 DIP switches are used to control the functionality of the boiler.
 Set the DIP switches appropriately, based on the installation environment.